mosip/documentation/docs/esignet-partner-onboarding.md

 # e-Signet PARTNER ONBOARDING

-This document contains the steps that needs to be followed for onboarding an e-Signet partner.
+This document contains the steps that needs to be followed for onboarding an e-Signet partner manually.

 *Note*: The same is automated and is done through `mosip-onboarder`, however this document helps in understanding the key details and the manual onboarding process.